vmware-archive/pop/docs/source/topics/sub_patterns.rst

 ============

 The flow pattern is used for flow based interfaces.
-This follows an async pattern where data is queued up and passed into and/or out of the subsystem.
+This follows an async pattern where data is queued and passed into and/or out of the subsystem.
 This is an excellent pattern for applications that do data processing.
 Data can be loaded into the pattern, processed and sent forward to the next interface for processing.
 This pattern is used to link together multiple flow subsystems or to take data from a beacon pattern and process it.